 Since then, the government has held 102 “engagement sessions” with 1,600 participants across the country.
 While some Aboriginal leaders see the plan as an important opportunity, serious concerns have emerged around both the framework itself and the engagement process.

 In June, the Yellowhead Institute found that “nearly all of Canada’s proposed changes to its relationship with First Nation peoples neglect issues of land restitution and treaty obligations.”
 In a policy brief titled “Canada’s Indigenous Rights Framework: A (Bad) Proposal Emerges,” the Institute’s director, Hayden King, says, “On Aboriginal title, the legislation ‘may’ recognize it or its ‘coexistence’ alongside Crown title, instead of, you know, recognizing it (as courts have done).
 And on the United Nations Declaration on the Rights of Indigenous People (UNDRIP), Canada will ‘align with the articles’ of UNDRIP, as opposed to implementing them.
 This sort of hedging may be the enduring feature of the Trudeau government’s Indigenous relations.”
-In another June Yellowhead policy brief, Dr. Sherry Pictou (Mi’kmaw) wrote that “Indigenous Activists, myself included, contend that this new framework is just another rearticulation or reformulation of older policies of dispossession.”
+In a June Yellowhead policy brief, Dr. Sherry Pictou (Mi’kmaw) wrote that “Indigenous Activists, myself included, contend that this new framework is just another rearticulation or reformulation of older policies of dispossession.”

 At the Assembly of First Nations National Policy Forum on Affirming First Nations Rights, Title and Jurisdiction in September, elected Chiefs-in-Assembly put forward a resolution calling for a halt of the current federal initiative and “the development of a First Nations-led negotiation process to ensure implementation of the UN Declaration on the Rights of Indigenous Peoples and a joint action plan for that implementation.”